 - I also love to camp, hike, and go backpacking.

-- I teach Sabbath School to the “Juniors” (ages 10-13).
-I’ve been teaching that age since 2001.
-Before that I taught “Primary” (ages 7-9).
+- I teach Sabbath School to the “Earliteens” (ages 13-14).
+I’ve been teaching in the children’s divisions since 1998.

 - I moved to New Hampshire from Northern Virginia in 2004.
 I love it here.